kplaube/vimfiles/README.md

 ### Installing plugins

-Open VIM and run `:PluginInstall`.
+Open VIM and run `:NeoBundleInstall`.

 That's all!